juanfresia/vagrant-kubernetes/README.md

 the control plane node. `node-2` and `node-3` will be worker nodes and any other one will get an incremental ID.

-The IPs of the nodes are stated in the `config.yaml` and also refrenced in `provision.sh`.
+The IPs of the nodes are stated in the `config.yaml`.
 They are within the 10.0.0.0/24 range.
+10.0.0.2 is always expected to be the IP of the control plane (and the first node).

 The Pods IP range is configured by default to `192.168.0.0/16`.
 The cluster is deployed with Calico as the network provider, and the range was selected to